 Softer skills, such as those required by salespeople, will continue to be important; however, those skills will be complementary as those same roles will increasingly demand highly specialized knowledge.
 This will continue as companies produce technical products and services.

-Here is what you need to know about the hiring landscape in 2018.
+Here is what you need to know about the hiring landscape.

 HR Will Need New Skills to Deal With New Roles